Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: Background and Related Work

 \subsection{Automated Evaluation of LLMs}

-To overcome the limitations of human evaluation, which is costly and difficult to scale \cite{nushi2017human}, the industry has adopted automated evaluation techniques.
+To overcome the limitations of human evaluation, which is costly and difficult to scale~\cite{nushi2017human}, the industry has adopted automated evaluation techniques.
 A prominent approach is ``LLM-as-a-Judge,'' where a capable reasoning model evaluates the outputs of the system under test against a rubric \cite{zheng2023judging}.
 While this accelerates iteration cycles, Shankar et al. \cite{shankar2024who} argue that automated evaluators themselves require rigorous alignment and can introduce systemic biases.

-The ML Test Score rubric proposed by Breck et al. \cite{breck2017mltest} provides a framework for assessing ML production readiness, but focuses on traditional ML systems rather than the unique challenges of generative AI.
+The ML Test Score rubric proposed by Breck et al.~\cite{breck2017mltest} provides a framework for assessing ML production readiness, but focuses on traditional ML systems rather than the unique challenges of generative AI.
 Sculley et al. \cite{sculley2015debt} highlight the hidden technical debt in ML systems, including monitoring and testing debt, which becomes even more pronounced in LLM applications.
 Amershi et al. \cite{amershi2019se4ml} document nine stages of the ML workflow at Microsoft, noting that testing and monitoring remain the least mature practices.

 In contrast to isolated benchmarking, evaluating production systems requires addressing the real-world usage distribution.
 Our framework builds upon automated evaluation but integrates it directly into the release pipeline as a strict quality gate, rather than an offline benchmarking tool.
+This emphasis is complementary to broader release-readiness harnesses that combine evaluation, observability, and CI gating across heterogeneous LLM/RAG scenarios \cite{maiorano2026readiness}.
+Relative to that broader framing, the present work narrows the scope to automated self-testing as a longitudinal release-control mechanism for a single deployed multi-agent system.